-As are the vast majority of 'regular' GI Joe operatives, the team's reservists, or Greenshirts as they're sometimes called, are normal humans - at least, in an anatomical and genetic sense.
-They're drawn from the U.S. military's elite forces, and thus have exceptional fighting skills.
+As are the vast majority of 'regular' GI Joe operatives, the team's reservists, or Greenshirts as they're called, are normal humans - at least, in an anatomical and genetic sense.
+They're drawn from the US military's elite forces, and thus have exceptional fighting skills.

-Bonus Equipment: supplementing the below, standard gear, each Greenshirt will have at least one specialized device to call his own.
-This is almost exclusively tied to their standard specialty (comm gear for communications experts, and so on).
+Bonus Equipment: supplementing the below, standard gear, each Greenshirt will have at least one specialized device to call his or her own.
+This is almost exclusively tied to their standard specialty (radio gear for communications experts, and so on).

-Knife: standard military issue, every Greenshirt carries a blade with him in the field - and usually at any other point in time.
-These weapons are made from Incredible (40) m.s. materials, and can be used to cut through items of like m.s. or to inflict Edged Attack damage in melee.
+Knife: standard military issue, every Greenshirt carries a blade with them almost everywhere they go.
+These weapons are made from Incredible (40) m.s. materials, and can either be used to cut through items of up to like m.s., or to inflict Edged Attack damage in melee.

-Semi-automatic Pistol: in the event that their primary weapon is out of ammunition, jammed or otherwise indisposed, Greenshirts always carry a backup piece.
-They can fire this weapon to inflict Typical (6) Shooting damage in a single shot, +1 CS in a semi-automatic burst of lead.
+Sidearm: in the event that their primary weapon is out of ammunition or otherwise indisposed, Greenshirts always carry a backup piece.
+They can discharge one round from this weapon to inflict Typical (6) Shooting damage, or a three-round burst to inflict Good (10) Shooting damage.

 Bonus Talent(s): supplementing the below, standard skills, each Greenshirt will have at least one additional talent to call his own.
 This can be anything picked up in the military to date, or even something that these would-be Joes learned before enlisting in the first place.